Skip to main content

 When inside your ticket page, you can return to a CX dashboard by clicking the View Dashboard dropdown on the upper-right and choosing the dashboard by name.

-Dashboard dropdown top of ticketing page
+Dashboard dropdown in the follow-up page